 Only Work with People You Like

 By only working with people that you like you create a positive atmosphere, which in turn becomes a more productive atmosphere.
 Even better, you get to celebrate your successes with those people too.
 It’s a no-brainer, really.

-Integrate Exercise into Your Working Day
+Integrate Exercise into Your Work-life

 By integrating exercise into your working day you release endorphins that clear your mind, leaving you refreshed for the rest of the working day.

 Socialise with Clients and Suppliers

-‘No man is an island’ and a business is nothing without their clients and suppliers.
+‘No man is an island’ and business is nothing without their clients and suppliers.
 They are integral to your business and a good working relationship goes a long way.
 So, rather than treating them as a faceless business, socialise with clients and suppliers and treat them to a burger and chips instead!

 Network and Adapt Mindset 1+1=3

 Networking, especially in SEO, is utterly essential.
-I didn’t get where I am today by closing myself off from my peers or discounting others opinions.
-By networking and adapting your mindset to a different way of working, sometimes 1+1=3 after all.
+I didn’t get where I am today by closing myself off from my peers or discounting other opinions.

 Focus on Productivity, Not Hours

 This goes back to me working seemingly unusual hours.
 It doesn’t matter to me if I work 40 hours a week or 60 hours a week as long as I am seeing the productivity from that time.
 It will balance itself out in the long run, especially when I’m on holiday.

 Break Up Your Day to Achieve Flow State